York's Air Dynamics Shows Off Latest MIL-STD-810 Desert Wind Testing Machine for U.S. Army

 That’s not a weather report, but a description of York-made industrial equipment that was on display for visitors as part of an open house at Air Dynamics Industrial Systems Corp.

-The Roosevelt Avenue company specializes in air pollution control systems, environmental simulators and industrial vacuum systems.
-The 50,000-pound behemoth that roared for guests under the roof a former air conditioning factory is one of Air Dynamics' Desert Wind sand and dust environmental simulators.
-The simulators are used by the military and aircraft manufacturers to test the effects of desert conditions on everything from electronics to helmets, guns, missiles and jet engines.
+The Roosevelt Avenue company specializes in air pollution control systems, environmental simulators, and industrial vacuum systems.
+The 50,000-pound behemoth that roared for guests under the roof of a former air conditioning factory is one of Air Dynamics' MIL-STD-810 Desert Wind sand and dust environmental simulators.
+The simulators are used by the military and aircraft manufacturers to test the effects of desert conditions on everything from electronics to helmets, guns, missiles, and jet engines.

 The machines do that by blasting the hardware with intense doses of gritty dust, in temperatures of up to 160 degrees.
 Components from 16 manufacturers go into fabricating the custom simulators, which are assembled by a team of five.